edalorzo/fundamental-programming/README.rst

       throw new HigherLevelException(cause, context, ...);
    }

-Every time we use a third-party API, library or framework our code is subject to fail for exceptions being thrown in their classes.
+Every time we use a third-party API, library or framework, our code is subject to fail for exceptions being thrown by their classes.
 We simply must not allow that those exceptions escape from our abstractions.
-Exceptions being thrown by the libraries we used should be translated to appropriate exceptions from our own API exception hierarchy.
+Exceptions being thrown by the libraries we use should be translated to appropriate exceptions from our own API exception hierarchy.

 For example, for your data access layer, you should avoid leaking exceptions like ``SQLException`` or ``IOException`` or ``JPAException``.
 Instead, you may want to define a hierarchy of valid exceptions for you API.
-You can define a super class exception that your specific exceptions can inherit from and use that exception as part of your contract.
+You may define a super class exception from which your specific business exceptions can inherit from and use that exception as part of your contract.

 Consider the following example from our ``SavingsAccountService``: